thomass171/tcp-flightgear/fg-raw-data/Readme.md

 Files are from appx.
 2019.
 All files are unchanged.

+But some effect/model files were added for testing and more extended cockpit.
+In 2024 Garmin was added to the cockpit.

+Originally 'bluebird' has no real effect file (with suffix 'eff').
+So all 'eff' files were added for testing.
+These are (or should be) added to the cockpit of 'bluebird'.

+Added from c172p (the 2025 converted):
+  * .../mag-compass (uses Aircraft references)
+  * .../digital-clock
+  * interior/procedural-light-dome.eff
+  * Effects/interior/lm-mag.eff
+  * Effects/interior/lm-magr.eff
+  * Effects/interior/lm_mag.png
+  * Effects/interior/interior-glass-reflection-panel-front.eff

 ## fgdatabasic

 A subset of the full 'fgdatabasic' bundle.
 Using the same name is confusing,